aerospike/aerospike-graph/bulk-load-tls/README.md

 following steps are required:
 1. The x509 ca cert file (generally a .pem file) must be in a location that is available to all workers
 2. A tls setup script must be in a location that is available to all workers
+3. The script must be run on all workers to configure the JVM and spark.

 ## Example TLS Setup Script